3 Types of Commercial Real Estate Leases

 The triple net lease encompasses property taxes, insurance, and common area maintenance, with the tenant paying for some or all of the cost of these three things on top of their base rent.
 It is one of the most common lease types.

-This lease structure is definitely favorable to landlords, but that doesn’t mean it’s benefits for the tenant.
+This lease structure is definitely favorable to landlords, but that doesn’t mean it there are no benefits for the tenant.
 The lease does give tenants the ability to review the landlord’s operating expenses, and all savings go directly back to the tenant.

 Modified Gross Lease/Modified Net Lease